Frequently Asked Questions

 The following are common questions asked by our clients.

 If you have a question that is not covered here, or if you are unclear on an answer,

 please feel free to call or e-mail us and we would be happy to assist you.

-Is there any risk of a 3D or 4D ultrasound?
+Are there any risks of a 3D ultrasound?

 3D ultrasound uses sound waves to create images similar to (regular) 2D ultrasound.
 Ultrasound has been around since the 1950s.
 Indeed, ultrasound exam in pregnancy is accepted all over the world today, as is 3D for high risk and multiples.

-What are the benefits of a 3D/4D ultrasound?
+What are the benefits of a 3D ultrasound?